nasa/cumulus/packages/common/docs/API.md

 <a name="exp_module_util--exports.deprecate"></a>

 ### exports.deprecate ⏏
-Mark a piece of code as deprecated
+Mark a piece of code as deprecated.

+Each deprecation notice for a given name and version combination will only be printed once.

 **Kind**: Exported member